American immigration to Mexico: Recent immigrants

-Recent migrants can be categorized into three broad categories: retired individuals (which tend to congregate in American enclaves like Ajijic or San Miguel de Allende), professionals working in Mexico (tending to reside in large cities like Monterrey or Mexico City) and the American children of Mexican nationals (who can be found throughout the country).
-Most commonly, these American-born minors follow their parents once they are deported to Mexico.
-Nonetheless, it is also common for adult children to return to their parents home country of their own will.
+Recent migrants can be classified into three broad categories: retirees (who tend to settle in American enclaves like Ajijic or San Miguel de Allende), professionals working in Mexico (tending to reside in large cities like Monterrey or Mexico City) and the Mexican children born in America (who can be found throughout the country).
+These American-born minors generally follow their parents once they are deported to Mexico.
+Nonetheless, it is also common for adult children to return to their parents' home country of their own will.

 From 2014 to 2016, 23,613 Americans received permanent residency, with a total of 72,140 Americans receiving temporary or permanent residency permits.
 About 600,000 US-born children live in Mexico.
 According to 2015 data from the National Institute of Statistics and Geography (INEGI), more than 280,000 children born in the US and now living in Mexico, do not have sufficient documentation to prove their Mexican identity.

+In the 2020s, Americans taking advantage of remote work programs have contributed to the gentrification of Mexico City.

 In November 2022, the U.S. Social Security Administration paid more than 62,000 individuals in Mexico, the third largest group of beneficiaries after those in Canada and Japan.

 Culture

 American Mexicans retain customs such as Thanksgiving Day and the Independence Day of the United States celebrated on July 4.

 American football arrived to Mexico in 1927, by direct influence of the United States.
 It started to be played in Mexico City among young students from universities, and sport clubs showing a great interest for this foreign sport of considerable popularity among American students.
 Throughout the years, the sport became popular at an amateur level among universities of Mexico.
 The sport has remained popular as a result of easier access to televised MLB and NFL games and the desire of American Mexicans to partake in American pastimes.

-Recent migrants, especially those in the retired community, remain closely attached to and promote the values of the U.S. through organizations such as Democrats and Republicans Abroad, the American Legion, and the Sons and Daughters of the American Revolution.
+Recent migrants, especially those in the retired community, remain closely attached to and promote the values of the United States through organizations such as Democrats and Republicans Abroad, the American Legion, and the Sons and Daughters of the American Revolution.
 Also common among this group is the lobbying of local governments on a range of issues such as development, security, sanitation and historical preservation.
 This may be problematic if they are not naturalized citizens, since the Mexican Constitution prohibits the involvement of foreigners in the country's politics.